John is a fervent writer, gamer, and guitar lover. He is a former automatic-transmission repairer, welder, and hobbyist game developer.

 So to sum up; try use social media in a way that is appropriate for the things you want to promote, don’t bombard your followers with advertisements, be patient, proactive, and don’t stray too far from your desired image.
-I'll leave you with a video of a very informative AARP TEK talk on using social media to promote yourself.
-Go get 'em.
+Go get 'em!

 © 2018 John Bullock